AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/blogPost.md

 We planned this to be a 10 week project, with a timeline as follows:

 **Milestones (Broad):** Ten Week Project (5/24-7/31)
-*	Week 1 (5/24-5/29): Write up requirements, scoping, and other planning; spend hackathon time diving into React Native
+*	Week 1 (5/24-5/29): Write up requirements, scoping, and other planning; spend hackathon time diving into React Native.
-*	Week 2 (6/1-6/5): Plan out functional requirements in detail (as well as the milestones for weeks 3 - 9)
+*	Week 2 (6/1-6/5): Plan out functional requirements in detail (as well as the milestones for weeks 3 - 9).
-*	Week 3 (6/8 - 6/12): Create demo app framework using React Native; start creating PPT for React Native Brownbag
+*	Week 3 (6/8 - 6/12): Create demo app framework using React Native; start creating PPT for React Native Brownbag.
 *	Week 4 (6/15 - 6/19): Finalize React Native PPT and present!
 Start implementing MSAL for React Native Library if haven't done so yet.
 *	Week 5 - 9 (6/22 - 7/24): Code MSAL for React Native!
-(This will be better planned out in week 3)
+(This will be better planned out in week 3).
 *	Week 10 (7/27 - 7/31): Refine code (linting?) and usage documentation; start finishing blog post detailing my project's functionality and my experience building it; if demos are this week, demo; otherwise, practice demoing.

 As Week 1 states, there was a hackathon among the auth client teams on Thursday and Friday.
 I decided to spend that time to learn the basics of React Native and potentially create a demo app for testing my future library.
 I watched some LinkedIn Learning videos and spent a ton of time on React Native's and React's official website, since I also needed a refresher of React's basics.
 I followed tutorials using [Expo CLI](https://docs.expo.io/workflow/expo-cli/), which is great for beginners.
 After I felt more comfortable, I transitioned to using [React Native CLI](https://reactnative.dev/docs/0.61/getting-started), which was more bare-boned but necessary to use in order to incorporate native modules (more on this to follow).